Santhosh15074/Online-Banking-system/README.md

 The password is 'rash' for almost all the customers,just in case if you want to login with the pre added customer.

+//This comment is for testing http trigger for azure functions